 Figure 7 Effect of intake air velocity on PM10 emissions for two fill-blocks in the cooling tower

-Figure 8 shows the effect of flowrate on PM10 and PM2.5 emissions from the cooling tower.
+Figure 8 shows the effect of absorption liquid flowrate on PM10 and PM2.5 emissions from the cooling tower.
 It seems that flowrate does not correlate with the PM10 emissions.
 Again the efficacy of the demister in removing larger droplets is probably the reason why particulate matter emissions stayed steady across the wide range of solvent flowrates.
 Figure 9 presents the drift percentage as a function of solvent flowrate, and here again, a drift stayed almost the same while the solvent flow rate is changing from 3 (lit/min) to 55 (lit/min)